edibleinterfaces/notask/docs/dev.md

 ** Improvements **

+    - centralize navigation into a single module that has the $route.params and $router's view name as dependencies
     - css3 transitions suboptimal
         even on an adequate machine, the css3 transition on the right property is not so great.
 Originally, the mechanism was translateX,